FrancisTCE/hogger/README.md

     "log_source": "data-ingestor"
 }

-returns all system debug log levels for the data-ingestor
+returns all system debug log from the data-ingestor